Skip to content

 Program Overview

-The UCLA Musical Theater Summer Institute is a three-week conservatory-style intensive for high school musical theater students grades 9 through 12 who seek discipline and training required for participation in a university musical theater program or a career in the performing arts.
-This institute focuses on developing artists’ talents and addressing areas of opportunity.
+The UCLA Musical Theater Laboratory Intensive is a three-week conservatory-style program for high school musical theater students grades 9 through 12 who seek discipline and training required for participation in a university musical theater program or a career in the performing arts.

 Students will rehearse and take classes daily in the areas of acting, dancing and singing and participate in weekend guest workshops.
 The tools gained from these experiences will culminate in a final performance that is open to invited guests.

-Admission to the institute is by digital audition and instructor consent.
-As part of the application process, each applicant must submit a personal statement, a video audition of a song, monologue and dance, a letter of reference from a high school instructor and a resume.
+Admission to the intensive is by digital audition and instructor consent.
+As part of the application process, each applicant must submit a personal statement, a video audition of a song, monologue and dance, and a resume.

 Program Details